ChihHanHuang/Predicting-FDA-approvability/README.md

 * pandas

 ## Usage
 To predict FDA approvability of new small-molecule compounds of your interest with our trained models, you'll need to prepare a list of PubChemID for the compounds and save it in a txt file in current directory.
+Follow instructions on README in the model folder for the model files.

 For example, the PubChemIDs of compounds of interest is saved as 'testComps.txt'.
 Run
 ```